Tomi Lahren Assaulted: Fox News Contributor Hit With Drinks, Verbally Assaulted At Minneapolis Restaurant

 — Donald J. Trump (@realDonaldTrump) May 23, 2018

 And in an unexpected turn, none other than Kathy Griffin has also jumped to Tomi’s defense.
 Griffin, you may recall, famously derailed her career with a tweet that showed her holding a model that resembled the severed head of Donald Trump.
-Clearly, she’s no supporter of Trump – but when it comes to verbal assault, she draws a line.
+Clearly, she’s no supporter of Trump, but when it comes to verbal assault, she draws a line.

 I couldn’t disagree more with @TomiLahren, but I don’t think it’s cool to resort to physical actions to make your point.